b-m-f/WirtBot/Website/content/documentation/setup.md

 After adding the server go ahead and add as many devices as you want.

 You should also take note of the **Public Key** that is shown to you in the **Settings** section of the Dasboard.
-In order to stay in control of the WirtBot when it restarts you must tell it to keep trusting this Key.
+In order to stay in control of the WirtBot when it restarts you **MUST** tell it to keep trusting this Key.

 Do this by adding it to the environment variables in the `docker-compose` file like so: